emery97/MAD24_P02_Team3/README.md

   - Requires login to their Google account.
   - Redirects users to the Google Calendar app where concert details such as location, event title, and time are autofilled.

-## Upcoming Concert Page  [Lee WEI YING]
+## Upcoming Concert Page

 - **User-Friendly Interface**:
-  - Provides a clean and intuitive interface for users to filter upcoming concerts.
+  - Provides an intuitive interface for users to filter and view their upcoming concerts.

+- **Nested Adapters for Tickets**:
-  - Features nested adapters to display tickets.
+  - Displays tickets using nested adapters for easy management and viewing.

+- **Transfer Tickets Button**:
-  - Includes a "Transfer Tickets" button.
+  - Includes a button for users to transfer tickets to friends.

+- **Dynamic Concert Management**:
+  - **Remove Concerts**:
+    - Automatically removes concerts from the list if no tickets are available.
+  - **Add New Concerts**:
+    - Adds new concerts to the adapter if they are newly available.
+  - **Update Existing Concerts**:
+    - Updates the details of existing concerts in the adapter if they were already listed.

 ## Transfer Tickets  [Lee WEI YING]
 - **Ticket Transfer**: